Carers on campus

 Bringing carers to campus

-Contact Disability Services if you intend to bring a carer to campus.
+Contact AccessAbility Services if you intend to bring a carer to campus.
 See the important information below about insurance coverage for carers.

 Insurance coverage for carers on Curtin campuses

 If it’s necessary for you to bring a carer to assist you on campus, it is important that you consider the insurance obligations for the carer, especially as Curtin can’t provide insurance coverage for any carer unless they’re employed directly by the University.